 If you discover any of these issues, act fast.
 Please don’t wait for it to be evident on your flooring.
 The longer you wait to fix the issues, the deeper the water eats into the planks, and the more complicated the repair will be.

 Abrasives and Ammonia-based Cleaning Products

 Whether they appear coarse or fine, never use abrasives to clean vinyl.
 Avoid ammonia, too, as it has a strong base and shouldn’t be used to clean your floor.
-The use of bleach, cleansers, abrasive detergents and ammonia-based solutions can strip your floor of its glamour and make it look dull.
+The use of bleach cleansers, abrasive detergents, and ammonia-based solutions can strip your floor of its glamour and make it look dull.
 Worst still, they can damage the top layer of your flooring, making it prone to cracks.

 To avoid such a sad occurrence, watch out for the commercial cleaners you use to clean your floor.
-Before you buy any, make sure you check the composition on the pack.
+Before you buy any, make sure you check the composition of the pack.
 No matter the hype around a product, once you spot any form of abrasive or ammonia, drop it.

 Vacuum with a Beater Bar or Power Brush Head